nhu92/Mixed-DNA-Project/10-HierarchicalApproach.md

 8. Consider multiprocessing using Python
 9. For the **Hierarchical approach**, the first round predictions will be used as reference selection criteria
 10. Naming system fix
+    - Using the Python non-conflict form?
+Adding trailing and tail "__" to a project name?

 To build up the hierarchical prediction, I will extend the current pipeline to run again with selected species according to the initial predictions.